danilop/llm-test-mate/README.md

 ## 🚀 Features

-- 📝 String similarity testing using Damerau-Levenshtein distance
+- 📝 String similarity testing using Damerau-Levenshtein distance and other methods
 - 📊 Semantic similarity testing using sentence transformers
 - 🤖 LLM-based evaluation of content quality and correctness
 - 🔧 Easy integration with pytest